-9.1.4.1 Monitoring Operation Status
+9.1.3.1 Monitoring Operation Status

 The host system can determine when a write, program, erase, suspend or other embedded operation is complete by monitoring the Write in Progress (WIP) bit in the Status Register.
-The Read from Status Register 1 command provides the state of the WIP bit.
+The Read from Status Register-1 command provides the state of the WIP bit.
 The program error (P_ERR) and erase error (E_ERR) bits in the status register indicate whether the most recent program or erase command has not completed successfully.
-When P_ERR or E_ERR bits are set to one, the WIP bit will remain set to 1 indicating the device remains busy and unable to receive most new operation commands.
-Only status read (RDSR1 05h), status clear (CLSR 30h), write disable (WRDI 04h), and software reset (RESET 0Fh) are valid commands when P_ERR or E_ERR is set to 1.
+When P_ERR or E_ERR bits are set to one, the WIP bit will remain set to one indicating the device remains busy.
+Under this condition, only the CLSR, WRDI, RDSR1, RDSR2, and software RESET commands are valid commands.
 A Clear Status Register (CLSR) followed by a Write Disable (WRDI) command must be sent to return the device to standby state.
 CLSR clears the WIP, P_ERR, and E_ERR bits.
 WRDI clears the WEL bit.
-Alternatively, hardware reset, or software reset (RESET) may be used to return the device to standby state.
+Alternatively, Hardware Reset, or Software Reset (RESET) may be used to return the device to standby state.

-9.1.4.2 Configuration
+9.1.3.2 Configuration